 Name Change for Non Citizens

-If you're a legal permanent resident in America you may apply to change your name via the courts.
+If you're a legal permanent resident in the USA you may apply to change your name via the courts.
 The process and fees are set at a state level and vary greatly, from under $100 to over $500.
 Some states can do name changes on the spot where other states drag the process out for over three months.
 Check with your county court to learn the exact process, fees and turnaround for your state.

 This is a different process from non-citizens changing names after marriage.
 With legal name change you may change any part of your name, all of your names, the spelling or order of your name.